carlitos-esquer/mini-train/README.md

->Made of consonants and vowels,
->there is a terrible Name,
->that in its essence encodes God’s all,
->power, guarded in letters, in hidden syllables.  -- Jorge Luis Borges

-GOLEM
+>There's a lady who sures
+>all that glitters is gold
+>and she's buying a stairway to heaven  -- Led Zeppelin

+mini-train
 =====

-I would describe Golem as a Ramaze for kids.
-Golem is not a framework though, just a controller, but you know... the kind of controller that leaves you in the train even if you did not buy a ticket.
-It leaves you on the rails if you will (incredibly good pun intended).

-Install with:
+mini-train is an attempt to fork from a rack project(rack-golem) into a a very simple web mini-framework (thats the name mini-train)

+Install with: (there are no gems yet, so don't try to install right now)

-    sudo gem install rack-golem
+    sudo gem install mini-train

-Config.ru is one of his names, so say it in a Rackup file.
+You can use config.ru as a start up file as for any rack app based

-    require 'db' # Loads ORM models and all require 'go' # Our controller (I do not like that word really) require 'json' # not necessary but used in the example use Rack::ContentLength
+    require 'models' # Loads your models and all ORM stuff require 'app' # This is the main file require 'json' # Some help from other gems use Rack::ContentLength
     use Rack::Session::Cookies
-    run Go
+    run App

-And the winner is:
+Now save this into app.rb

-    require 'rack/golem'
+    require 'minitrain'

-  	class Go
+  	class App
-	    include Rack::Golem # To hell with sub-classes !!!
+	    include Minitrain # Still no classes to inherit but don't worry just await!

 	    before do
 	      # Here you can do many things